htonkovac/cross-cloud-vpn-firewall/README.md

 # cross-cloud-vpn-firewall

 This repo deploys 2 (simple) cloud environments and connects them with a Wireguard VPN.

-...
+Cloud resources are provisioned with terraform.
+Both environments are hosted in Azure cloud and consist of:
+- a VNET with 1 subnet
+- a linux machine acting as the "VPN hub"
+- few other machines for testing

+To get a linux machine acting as a "VPN hub" I've used ansible.
+Key takeaways:
-ip_forward # needs to be set
+- ip_forward needs to be set (was on by default)
-nsg
-iptables
+- nsg and route tables in azure need to be set properly (allow 10.0.0.0/8 traffic and route traffic to the VPN hub)
-route tables # in my initial setup this wasn't working - after tearing down everything and rebuilding the routes were autocreated by wg-quick
+- wg-quick utility can help with setting up the proper routes # in my initial setup this wasn't working - after tearing down everything and rebuilding the routes were autocreated by wg-quick
+- ip tables needs to have forwardin rules set to accept packets.

 -systemd?
 ![image](docs/image.png)